Understand the Alexa Web API for Games

 The session remains open as long as the web app is active on the screen.
 This behavior is different from a normal skill with screen content, such as a skill built with Alexa Presentation Language or the display templates.
 For those skills, the session can remain open for approximately 30 seconds.

 When the device displays your web app, your app remains active on the screen.
 The following actions close the app:

 - The skill session ends.

 - The skill returns a directive from an interface other than

 Alexa.Presentation.HTML.
-This closes the web app, but doesn't necessarily close the skill session.
+This action closes the web app, but doesn't necessarily close the skill session.

-For example, the skill returns an Alexa.Presentation.APL.RenderDocument.
-In this case, the device closes the web app and inflates the provided document.
+For example, when the skill returns an Alexa.Presentation.APL.RenderDocument, the device closes the web app, and then inflates the provided document.
 The skill session then has the lifecycle described in How devices with screens affect the skill session until the skill sends another

 Alexa.Presentation.HTML.Start directive to restart the web app.